SecondThundeR/20-years-animation/README.md

 pnpm serve
 ```

+> Note: On first load, project Motion Canvas can show default (fallback) font instead of "Ubuntu".
+> To fix this, simply reload the page again to reload remote fonts

 ## How to render

 0. Run `pnpm i` to install dependencies and `pnpm serve` to launch Motion Canvas